Chandler Writes Indonesian Travel Guide

-Indonesia is a beautiful country full of natural and man-made wonders.
-It has ancient temples, beautiful beaches, hundreds of volcanoes, endangered wildlife, and abundant natural resources.
+Indonesia is a beautiful country with ancient temples, beautiful beaches, hundreds of volcanoes, endangered wildlife, and abundant natural resources.
 This book will help you get the most from your trip by guiding you to sites and towns to visit, activities to enjoy, and places to stay.
 It also will help you find the right Indonesian words to use at the right time.

 The real beauty of Indonesia is found in the eyes and smiles of its people.
 Taking the time to learn some simple Indonesian words and phrases will help you unveil more of this country’s wonderful treasures.
 Most Indonesians are happy, friendly, and curious people.
 They often will speak to you as you cross paths.
 They typically will ask where you are from and where you are going.
 When you have the opportunity, try to converse with locals.
 It can be educational, informative, and rewarding.
 Most Indonesian people know at least a few English words and are eager to learn more.
 Many Indonesians are very articulate in English, especially those involved in tourism, retail, and international business.